sanand0/tools-in-data-science-public/uv.md

 ```

 uv uses [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/#inline-script-metadata) for dependencies.
-The eliminates the need for `requirements.txt` or virtual environments.
+This eliminates the need for `requirements.txt` or virtual environments.
 For example:

 ```python
 # /// script